trilitech/ledger-app-tezos-baking/README.md

 ### Two Ledger Devices at the Same Time

 Two Ledger devices with the same seed should not ever be plugged in at the same time.
-This confuses `tezos-client` and other client programs.
+This confuses `octez-client` and other client programs.
 Instead, you should plug only one of a set of paired ledgers at a time.
 Two Ledger devices of different seeds are fine and are fully supported, and the computer will automatically determine which one to send information to.